bao-create/4005-Lab-Format/README.md

 There is also support for directly adding MATLAB code to a document (e.g. Lab 4).
 Simply bring in the .m file to the overleaf workspace then call \lstlisting[style=matlab-editor]{<matlab_file_name.m>} where you want the code in the document.

 If you encounter any issues please leave a ticket, or take a pass at fixing them.
 If you want some more functioanlty please suggest it or try implementing it in a different branch.
+When we get to 4006 i'll update this for those style guidelines.